Speech Therapy Christmas

 Practice and model good social skills while decorating a Christmas tree:

-- Practice asking for another ornament or asking for help to hang an ornament
+- Ask for another ornament or as for help to hang an ornament

 - Share which ornament is a favorite and why